College Catalog Fall 2016 - Spring 2017

 Personal reference assistance is critical to the Library's service mission.
 Reference and research instruction are available most hours the Library is open.
-Librarians can also be contacted via the "Ask Us!" chat box on the Library's Web and Vancko Hall pages, by our AOL Instant Messenger buddy name (resnicklibrary), through our Vancko Hall forums, by e-mail (email@example.com), and by phone at 607-746-4644 to answer questions or to set up individual appointments.
+Librarians can also be contacted via the "Ask a Librarian" chat box on the Library's Web and Vancko Hall pages, by email (firstname.lastname@example.org), by text message to 607-333-7477, or by phone at 607-746-4644 to answer questions or to set up individual appointments.
 Librarians also teach course-specific and general workshops on research and information-gathering strategies in conjunction with academic program faculty.

 Online Research Tools

-The Library is open seven days, over 80 hours a week, for on-site use when classes are in session.
-Extended access to research tools and services is available through the Library's webpage at http://www.delhi.edu/library and in Vancko Hall, the College's online learning system.
-These sites allow students and faculty to consult with a librarian, utilize online tutorials on use of the Library's databases, learn proper citation styles, search Delhi's Web-based library catalog, retrieve articles from research databases, search all SUNY library catalogs, and take advantage of many internet research sites selected by Delhi librarians.
+The Library is open seven days, over 85 hours a week, for on-site use when classes are in session.
+Extended access to research tools and services is available through the Library's webpage and in Vancko Hall, the college's online learning system.
+These sites allow students and faculty to consult with a librarian, retrieve articles from research databases, search for books in Delhi's library catalog, learn proper citation styles, search other SUNY library catalogs, and take advantage of many internet research sites selected by Delhi librarians.

 Online research assistance is available 24/7 to Delhi students and faculty from the AskUs 24/7 reference cooperative.
-Staffed by librarians from around the country and SUNY Delhi librarians, this virtual research desk is linked to the Resnick Library website and Vancko Hall.
-Students can also keep up with all the latest news, events, and research tips at the Library blog, http://resnicklibrary.wordpress.com/, where they can subscribe by RSS feed, or join and subscribe to library forums in Vancko Hall.
+Staffed by librarians from around the country and SUNY Delhi librarians, this chat reference service is linked to the Resnick Library website and Vancko Hall.
+Students can also keep up with all the latest news, events, and research tips at the Library blog, http://resnicklibrary.wordpress.com/

 The Academic Advising Office serves as a clearinghouse of academic information to students and staff, as well as a source of referral to other support services.
 Staff are available to: